Ally claims Bolsonaro plotted coup to block Lula presidency - NewsBreak

 Ally claims Bolsonaro plotted coup to block Lula presidency

-A Brazilian magazine on Thursday released audio of a senator claiming then President Jair Bolsonaro sought help in a plot to annul the October election s and keep himself in power.
+RIO DE JANEIRO (AP) — A Brazilian magazine on Thursday released audio of a senator claiming then President Jair Bolsonaro sought help in a plot to annul the October elections and keep himself in power.

 In the recording, Sen. Marcos do Val tells the magazine Veja that the idea was discussed when he met with Bolsonaro and lawmaker Daniel Silveira on Dec.
 9 at the presidential residence, three weeks before leftist Luiz Inácio Lula da Silva was set to take office.